Psychotherapy and The Feldenkrais Method

 Unforced, naturally corrective nature of this work makes it a great way to support both therapists and their clients.

-Testimonials from Therapists:
+Testimonials from Mental Health Professionals:

 “Igor is enthusiastic about sharing his knowledge of how subtle body movement can be used in healing.
 He reached out to me because he would like to connect with therapists who use somatic practices.
 During a recent phone session, I had the opportunity to experience how he gently guides people to tune into small body movements to achieve a deep sense of relaxation and release of tension.
 I give a heartfelt recommendation for those who are interested in using somatic practices in healing to contact Igor.” –Abigail Tischler